Manaslu Trek Weather and Temperature in September

 Throng La pass (5,416m)

-Annapurna and Manaslu circuit treks are adventurous trekking packages in Nepal.
-Both of them have different high passes like Larke La (5,106m) and Throng La (5,416m).
-Annapurna circuit trail begins from Dharapani after you finish the Manasu circuit here.
+Annapurna and Manaslu Circuit Treks are adventurous trekking packages in Nepal.
+They include high passes like Larke La (5,106m) and Throng La (5,416m).
+After you finish the Manasu circuit here, the Annapurna circuit trail begins from Dharapani.

-If you have 7-8 days more with the Manaslu circuit and are interested to try the Annapurna adventure, you can do a combined trek of the Manaslu and Annapurna circuit at the same time.
+If you have 7-8 days more with the Manaslu Circuit and want to try the Annapurna adventure, you can do a combined trek of the Manaslu and Annapurna circuits simultaneously.

 Other Activities in Nepal with Manaslu Circuit Trek in September

-You can do one-day activity in Kathmandu before the Manaslu circuit trek in September.
-You will have one spare day before the trek for permit preparation for the restricted area, so you can do the city tours like Kathmandu sightseen tour, Bhaktapur and Patan tour or other heritage tours on that free day.
+You can do a one-day activity in Kathmandu before the Manaslu Circuit Trek in September.
+You will have one extra day before the trek to prepare for the restricted area permit and do city tours, such as the Kathmandu sightseeing tour, Bhaktapur and Patan tour, or other heritage tours, which are free days.

-Besides the heritage tour, you can go for a day hike around the Kathmandu valley.
-Champadevi hike, Nagarkot Changunarayan hike and other beautiful nature hiking routes are available around the valley, that you can try.
-A hiking trip can be very helpful for a long mountain trip for you.
+In addition to the heritage tour, you can hike around the Kathmandu Valley for a day.
+The Champadevi hike, the Nagarkot Changunarayan hike, and other beautiful nature hiking routes are available around the valley.
+Hiking can be beneficial for a long mountain trip.

-You might be interested to see the Everest Himalayas at the same time when you are for the Manaslu circuit trek in September.
-You can fly to the Everest base camp directly on a helicopter or can try the Everest scenic mountain flight from Kathmandu.
+You might be interested in seeing the Everest Himalayas simultaneously as you are for the Manaslu Circuit Trek in September.
+You can fly directly to the Everest base camp on a helicopter or try the Everest scenic mountain flight from Kathmandu.

-Besides the above-mentioned trips from Kathmandu, you can go to Pokhara and do some activities like the Pokhara tour, Sarangkot sunrise tour, Paragliding, Ultra light flight or bungee in this beautiful city.
+Besides the trips mentioned above from Kathmandu, you can go to Pokhara and do some activities like the Pokhara tour, Sarangkot sunrise tour, Paragliding, Ultra light flight, or bungee in this beautiful city.

-Chitwan jungle safari tour after the Manaslu trek in September can be the other refreshment trip for you.
+The Chitwan jungle safari tour after the Manaslu trek in September can be another refreshment trip for you.
 You can go to this warm place after a few days of suffering from the cold temperature.

 Conclusion

-September is a perfect month for the Manaslu circuit trek, so you can confidently plan the trip.
-Except for a few rain drops in the beginning weeks of this month, it offers clear weather and bright views.
-The waterfalls look attractive with green nature all around the trekking trail in September.
-September is the month with a very much tolerable temperature, so there will be neither hot nor freezing.
+September is perfect for the Manaslu Circuit Trek, so you can confidently plan the trip.
+It offers clear weather and bright views, except for a few raindrops in the beginning weeks of this month.
+The waterfalls look attractive with green nature around the September trekking trail.
+September has a very tolerable temperature so that it will be neither hot nor freezing.
 It is one of the best times if you do not like to trek with crowded trekkers.